juice-shop/pwning-juice-shop/appendix/solutions.md

 ![ngx-bar-rating on NPM](img/npm_ngx-bar-rating.png)

-### :warning: Give the server something to chew on for quite a while
+### Give the server something to chew on for quite a while

 1. Solve the
    [Use a deprecated B2B interface that was not properly shut down](#use-a-deprecated-b2b-interface-that-was-not-properly-shut-down)